beyond-the-library/beyond-the-library.github.io/index.md

 ### (User) My Spots Page

 The user's submitted study spots are shown here if the user has any.
 There is also a button that the user presses to get to the new study spot submission form.
+Users who are new to this page will receive a pop up message.

 ![](images/myspots.png)
 [Live Version of My Spots Page](http://beyond-the-library.meteorapp.com/#/myspots)

 The user fills out the relevant information to add a spot.
 If the user is lost, by hovering their mouse over the blank field will show a pop up of what should be entered into the field.
+The user can choose continue or save & quit after submitting the basic information.

 ![](images/myspots2.png)
 [Live Version of My Spots Page](http://beyond-the-library.meteorapp.com/#/addspot)